Welcome to our University of Central Lancashire (UCLan) MSc in Clinical Implantology Patient Information Page.

 What if I’m not suitable for the program?
 Can I still have an implant?

 As our students are new to placing implants, some of the cases may be too complex for them to carry out.
 There’s very strict criteria on what they can and cannot do at this point.
 But if you’re not accepted onto the scheme, it doesn’t mean you can’t have an implant.
 It just means that Mr Bhatia may have to do it himself instead.
-But as he sees you before offering the UcLan scheme, he will be able to tell you during your initial consultation as to whether you are suitable or not.
+But as he sees you before offering the UCLan program, he will be able to tell you during your initial consultation as to whether you are suitable or not.

 Doesn’t this just make me a guinea pig to be tested on?